Cityhall Den Bosch: the gilt leather hangings from the Alderman's room

 The treatment

-The restoration is currently in full swing.
-At the studio in Maastricht, a large team of conservators is diligently working on the gold leather panels.
+At the studio in Maastricht, a large team of conservators has been diligently working on the gold leather panels.
 The process consists of several phases.
 First, the leather panels are separated by carefully opening the seams, and consolidation is applied where necessary to prevent material loss.
 Next, the back is cleaned, and any glue residue is removed.
 The front is treated with a Borax-PVA gel, effectively removing surface dirt in a controlled manner.

 Some panels are warped, and these distortions are corrected through a careful process of controlled humidifying and the application of pressure to flatten the leather.
 The SRAL gold leather team works collaboratively, alternating and complementing each other’s skills.
-By the end of this year, all 92 leather panels—covering a total of 39 m²—will be fully restored.
-The next steps include installing new connectors between the panels, rejoining the leather sections, setting up a hanging system, and finally returning the panels to Den Bosch.
-Further updates on this process will follow soon.
+All 92 leather panels—covering a total of 39 m²—will be fully restored.
+After restoration, a number of steps followed in the treatment including installing new connectors between the panels, rejoining the leather sections, setting up a hanging system, and finally returning the panels to Den Bosch.